Suggestion: Watch the 10 minutes video tutorial before reading this article

 How can I find the HS codes used for my products?

-HS codes can be found and summarized by using online searching tools.
+HS codes can be found by using online searching tools.
 The systems are automatized, so it’s important that you double check the HS codes retrieved.

 You can also find the HS codes on government pages, like the China customs official website.